foundersandcoders/old-coursebook/patterns/week9/server-side-rendering.md

 ## What is Isomorphic JavaScript?

-TL;DR: JavaScript rendered on the server AND the client.
+JavaScript rendered on the server AND the client.
 In a nutshell, you are rendering your application markup on the server & piping it down as the complete html to the browser.
 (Sidenote: Isomorphism is also a mathematical term that means something different, but whatever.
 This is about JS)